yeoshuheng/LC-dLoRA/README.md

 ### Credits

-Built with guidance and support from Prof. Ooi Wei Tsang (NUS).
+Built with guidance and support from Prof. Ooi Wei Tsang.

 Design of the mechanism inspired by the following works: